CLASSROOM 5.0Ā

 When will this end?

-It came up in a private conversation with a Jewish friend and colleague who was carrying the weight of accumulated loss and the exhaustion of witnessing human suffering repeat itself.
+It came up in a private conversation early this year (2025) with a Jewish friend and colleague who was carrying the weight of accumulated loss and the exhaustion of witnessing human suffering repeat itself.

-October 7th was the catalyst for our conversation, but what she was grappling with reached both deeply into and far beyond one date, gently touching the broader, recurring reality of human cruelty and loss across the world.
+October 7th was the catalyst for our conversation, but what she was grappling with reached both deeply into and far beyond one date.
+She was expressing both the heaviness she felt from the weight of a world that often asks the Jewish community to carry its trauma in silence, and the broader, recurring reality of human cruelty and loss across the world.

 At the time, I remember wanting to help.
 Wanting to steady the space.
 Wanting, if I’m honest, to offer something like reassurance.

 I also wanted to believe — and wanted her to believe — that regardless of the form devastation takes, there is always a pathway back to meaning.
 That somehow, someday, it would end.
 That the cruel, senseless harm humans could be capable of would stop.
-That none of this would be for nothing.
+That "Never Again" would finally be a settled reality rather than a recurring plea.

 That belief felt supportive then.
-Now, looking back, I can see it for what it also was: protective.
+Now, looking back, I can see it for what it also was: a form of scaffolding.
+A way of helping my nervous system choose love in a world that violates it.

-What I didn’t understand then, and have come to understand since, is that the question “when will this end?” doesn’t always want an answer.
+What I didn’t understand then, and have come to understand since, is that the question “when will this end?” doesn’t always want a tidy answer.

 That question all those months ago has followed me since.

-This past week, after the massacre in Bondi and the heavy aftershocks that ripple through communities, it surfaced again.
+This past week, after the targeted massacre in Bondi and the heavy aftershocks rippling through our city, it surfaced again.
 I’ve been quiet.
 Not absent, but reflective.
 Reaching out privately, and sitting in conversations with friends who are Jewish.
 Listening.
 Witnessing the way people simultaneously carry grief while also bracing for what often comes next: simplification, polarisation, and the pressure to declare which pain counts, and who for.

-I’ve found myself holding that question again, 'when will this end? ', and noticing that I don’t have an answer.
+I’ve found myself holding that question again, 'when will this end? ', and noticing that I don’t have an answer, and that maybe none of us do.
+But I do have a choice.

 What I keep coming back to in my own sense-making is something I’ve carried for years - the distinction between necessary suffering and unnecessary suffering.

 There is necessary suffering in life.
 Loss.
 Death.
 Grief.
 The pain that comes with loving deeply in a world that cannot be controlled.
-That kind of suffering is not a failure of meaningful living.
-It is a necessary part of being alive.
+But what we saw at Bondi was unnecessary suffering.
+It was the result of dehumanisation and a specific, ancient hatred, antisemitism, that we have allowed to fester in our silence and standing back.

-Recently, I learned of metastability, of how even the human brain doesn’t stay healthy in perfect synchrony.
-Too much rigid order makes us physically unwell.
-Health lives closer to the edge, where there’s enough stability to function, and enough movement to adapt.
+Recently, I learned of metastability, the idea that the human brain doesn’t stay healthy in perfect, rigid order.
+Health lives at the edge, where there is enough stability to function and enough movement to adapt.

 “The loudest voices haven’t been ours up until now.
 As a community, we need to band together.
 I hope that more people can recognise now that corridor conversations and comments that reinforce old stereotypes, do nothing but harm and divide.”

-It reminded me that impact isn’t only found in what we say publicly.
-It lives in the background moments too.
-In the conversations we interrupt.
+This past week, here words have felt like something I could hold onto as an anchor of what it means to live with values aligned action.
+Impact isn’t only found in what we say publicly; it lives in the background moments.
+In the conversations we choose to interrupt even when it’s awkward.
 In the assumptions we refuse to pass on.
-In the restraint we practise when it would be easier to harden or dismiss.
+In the restraint we practise when it would be easier to harden or dismiss, and in the active choice to stand as a shield for our neighbours.

 So this is where I land, for now.

-But I am still here.
+I am still here.
 And you are too.
-Still learning.
-Still choosing love, and not as a sentiment, but as the thing that keeps us human at the edge of chaos.
+Still learning, still choosing love, and not as a sentiment, but as the courage to remain human and protective when the world feels most dark.

 IMPACT INSIGHTS NEWSLETTER